ranitasahaa1230/Redux-Projects/README.md

-# Redux-Projects with RTK
+# Redux-Projects with Redux Toolkit
 # Redux Query with latest updates